Girls Gone Wild (franchise): Background

 The first Girls Gone Wild film was released in 1997.
 In 2001, the company sold 4.5 million videos and DVDs.
 By the end of 2002, the company had produced 83 different titles and had begun airing 30-minute infomercials on E!
-Entertainment Television, Fox Sports Net, BET, Comedy Central, Tech TV, Style, and all other major American networks.
+Entertainment Television, Fox Sports Net, BET, Comedy Central, TechTV, Style, and all other major American networks.
 The infomercials targeted a late-night channel-surfing demographic that Joe Francis had identified in the late 1990s.
 According to TNS Media Intelligence, Girls Gone Wild spent more than $21 million in advertising in 2003, becoming the largest advertiser for programs on the E! channel.
 In 2008, Francis' net worth was approximately $150 million.

 Instances of Girls Gone Wild in popular culture include the appearance of Eminem and Snoop Dogg in the company's videos, as well as various references and parodies of the show in popular television series and movies.
 MGM announced in 2002 that it would release a feature-length film based on the Girls Gone Wild concept.